 Walking away isn’t weak, its strong; its probably one of the strongest things to do.
 Know you are not alone, you are never alone as there are millions of people who have been affected by bullying.
 You’re breathing, your heart is beating, you are alive so you are able to do something about it.
 You are able to do something about what is happening to you.
 Don’t just stand there, STAND UP for yourself.

 Bullies like to feel they have control over you, so show them they don’t.
 Bullies like to make you feel small, so show them you are big.
-Show them you are not just going to put up with their intimidating you and that you are not just some body they can toy with.
+Show them you are not just going to put up with their intimidating you and that you are not just somebody they can toy with.
 You are only a victim if you make yourself one or if you let them turn you into one.
 If you are letting yourself be surrounded by people that lack showing the respect you deserve, you need to see your self worth.
-You are something so show them that YOU are something.
+As my mom says to us, “you are valuable, so show them that you are something”.

 You may not be a target of bullying, but are you a bystander?
 If every person who was a witness to bullying would actually stand up for the person targeted, bullying wouldn’t be such an uprising problem.
 When you just stand there and do nothing, you are no better then the bully themselves.
 You are enabling the bully to continue their cruel behavior and to negatively hurt others around them.
 You not taking a stand affects the life of others.
 Instead of saving a person from bullying, you only indirectly encourage it.
 Most bystanders say oh its not my problem, they can figure it out themselves.
 Do you not understand that 4,400 people kill themselves per year because of bullying and you could’ve saved a life by taking a stand, instead you contributed to the problem?